One questions I get a lot is “Can Ninja blenders make hot soup?”

 After adding the ingredients to the pitcher, I used the 1 minute Puree Auto IQ setting as directed.
 Afterward, all of the ingredients were not smooth at all – actually they were very gritty.

 In an attempt to remedy the situation and also see if it would heat the product at all, I then blended on HIGH and the counter went up, stopping automatically after 4 minutes.
 The temperature at this point was 80 degrees.
-Despite all that power, the Nutri Ninja cannot heat through friction.
+Despite all that power, the Nutri Ninja cannot make hot soup through friction of the blades.

 Plus even after 5 minutes of blending in the 72 oz pitcher, the soup ingredients were still slightly gritty – not super smooth.